 When comparing sets of data with the same mean but distinct ranges, determining the variation between each data point relative to the mean is useful.
 In finance, the standard deviation is frequently used.
 It’s used to calculate an investment’s yearly rate of return.
 The bigger the disparity between each price and the mean, the larger the price range is revealed by a higher standard deviation.
 The standard deviation of a volatile stock is high, but the standard deviation of a blue-chip stock is low.

-3 Easy Steps to Calculate Mean Variance and Standard Deviation in Excel
+How to Calculate Mean Variance and Standard Deviation in Excel: 3 Easy Steps

 Let’s assume we have an Excel large worksheet that contains the information about several students of Armani School.
 The name of the students, the Identification Number, and the securing marks in Electrical and Electronics Engineering(EEE) are given in Columns B, C, and D respectively.
 We can easily calculate the Mean, Variance, and Standard Deviation in Excel by using COUNTA, AVERAGE, VAR, STDEV, SQRT Functions, and so on.
 Here’s an overview of the dataset for today’s task.

 To calculate the standard deviation, firstly, we will calculate the mean and variance.
 From our dataset, we can easily calculate the mean and variance.
 Let’s follow the instructions below to calculate the mean and variance!

 - First of all, select a cell.
 We will select cell D15 for the convenience of our work.

 - After selecting cell D15, write down the COUNTA function in that cell.
 The COUNTA function is,